 Section 3 3.1 (d) Breach of labour law obligations Section 3 3.1(e) Bankruptcy or subject to Insolvency Section 3 3.1(f) Guilty of grave professional misconduct Section 3 3.1(g) Distorting of competition Section 3 3.1(h) Conflict of Interest Section 3 3.1(i) Involved in preparation of procurement procedure Section 3 3.1(j) Prior performance issues Section 3 3.1(k) Serious Misrepresentation, withholding information, undue influence and undue advantages.
-Section 3 3.1(I) to 3.2 Modern Slavery Qualification Qu estionnaire Part 3: Selection Questions Section 4 4.1(a) Financial statements filed with Companies House Section 4 4.1(b) Detailed accounts Section 4 4.1(c) Annual Turnover profit and loss accounts etc Section 4 4.2 Financial reliance upon others and guarantee Section 6 6.1 Relevant experience and contract examples Section 6 6.2 Subcontracting and healthy supply chains Section 6 6.3 Technical and Professional Ability Section 7 7.1 Insurance Section 8 8.1(a) General Data Protection Regulations Section 8 8.1(b) General Data Protection Regulations - Technical Facilities and Measures Section 8 8.2(a) Health and Safety Section 8 8.3(a)(i) -(ii) Modern Slavery Part 3 SEL1.10 - 1.13 Information Security Part 3 SEL2.12 General Data Protection Regulations and Data Protection Act 2018 Part 3 SEL2.19 PPN 01/22 - Contracts with suppliers from Russia or Belarus Part 3 FOI1.1 - 1.2 Freedom of Information Part 3 Declaration Covering all sections of the bid submission In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of the any of the selection stage scoring methodology, nor the Award stage scoring methodology or Mandatory pass / fail criteria.
+Section 3 3.1(l) to 3.2 Modern Slavery Qualification Que estionnaire Part 3: Selection Questions Section 4 4.1(a) Financial statements filed with Companies House Section 4 4.1(b) Detailed accounts Section 4 4.1(c) Annual Turnover profit and loss accounts etc Section 4 4.2 Financial reliance upon others and guarantee Section 6 6.1 Relevant experience and contract examples Section 6 6.2 Subcontracting and healthy supply chains Section 6 6.3 Technical and Professional Ability Section 7 7.1 Insurance Section 8 8.1(a) General Data Protection Regulations Section 8 8.1(b) General Data Protection Regulations - Technical Facilities and Measures Section 8 8.2(a) Health and Safety Section 8 8.3(a)(i) -(ii) Modern Slavery Part 3 SEL1.10 - 1.13 Information Security Part 3 SEL2.12 General Data Protection Regulations and Data Protection Act 2018 Part 3 SEL2.19 PPN 01/22 - Contracts with suppliers from Russia or Belarus Part 3 FOI1.1 - 1.2 Freedom of Information In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of the any of the selection stage scoring methodology, nor the Award stage scoring methodology or Mandatory pass / fail criteria.

 - 5.3.3.
 Each Mandatory pass / fail question includes a clear definition of the requirements of a successful response to the question. - 5.3.4.
 The evaluation model below shall be used for this RFP which will be determined to two decimal places. - 5.3.5.
-Questions marked 'for information only' do not contribute to the scoring model. - 5.3.6.
-During the evaluation stage, the intention is that only Bidders who achieve a Pass of all the Mandatory and Discretionary requirements of the RFP will be considered for award stage evaluation.
+Questions marked 'for information only' do not contribute to the scoring model.